PECE-project/drupal-pece/scripts/commands.md

 # When that completes, get extra information about classes:

-1. Report the classes used in each essay:
+1. Report the classes used in each essay (note this will take some time).
+If running this a second time, remove class.list beforehand:
 `find -iname 'essay-*' -exec report-classes.py {} >> class.list \;`
 1. Count the combined class usage:
 `sort class.list | uniq -c > counted-classes.txt`